Gandi/hubot-phabs/README.md

         as a keyword, but it's totally optional
         permission: phuser

+    .phab T123 prev <term>
+    .phab T123 prev
+    .phab previous
+    .phab prev
+        This will return the last match in the Task T123 description that begins with a [x] (a checked checkbox) if a <term> is provided, it will match the last line that begins with '[x] term'
+        permission: phuser

     .phab T123 check <term>
     .phab T123 check
     .phab check
         This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first line matching it will be the checked one
+        permission: phuser

+    .phab T123 uncheck <term>
+    .phab T123 uncheck
+    .phab uncheck
+        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last line matching it will be the unchecked one
         permission: phuser

     .phab <someone>